Orby-dot/Five-Stage-RiscV/project/pd4/docs/README.md

 For verilator, the command would be `make run VERILATOR=1 TEST=test_pd MEM_PATH=/path/to/memory.x`.

+For verilator users, you may use `make run VERILATOR=1 TEST=test_pd MEM_PATH=/path/to/memory.x VCD=1` to get a `dump.vcd` file in `project/pd4/verif/sim/verilator/test_pd/`.
+Please be aware that `$dumpfile` and `$dumpvars` are not supported in verilator installed on ECE Linux Servers and calling them can lead to compilation errors.

 ## Synthesis

 For this PD, when you finish your design you will be able to test your code for synthesizability.

 To test the synthesizability of your code, go to `project/pd4/build/scripts` and execute `make synthesis-test`.

-A successfully synthesis should produce a `design.dcp` in `project/pd4/build/scripts`.
+A successful synthesis should produce a `design.dcp` in `project/pd4/build/scripts`.

 You will need to have `Vivado` installed for this purpose.